ysyk2021/understanding-the-legal-and-regulatory-landscape-of-compensation-management/src/chapter-8-1.md

-Chapter X: Techniques for Addressing Ethical Considerations
+Techniques for Addressing Ethical Considerations
 ===========================================================

 Addressing ethical considerations is a crucial aspect of compensation management.
 In this chapter, we explore various techniques that organizations can employ to navigate and address ethical challenges in their compensation practices.